open-telemetry/.allstar/README.md

 - Verifies that the main branches (e.g., `main`) have branch protection rules enforced, such as required reviews, status checks, and more.

 ### SECURITY.md Policy
-- Checks that a security policy file named `SECURITY.md` is present and properly filled out in each repository.
+- Checks that a security policy file named `SECURITY.md` is present and properly filled out in each repository or at the organisation.
 This file should detail how to report security vulnerabilities.